Varenyky virus removal guide

 What is Varenyky?

-Varenyky is the name of a trojan which operates as a spambot.
-It is known that this malicious software, if installed, records victim's screen when a website containing adult content (like pornography) is being visited.
-Same applies to some pages with keywords related to sex.
+Varenyky is a trojan which operates as a spambot.
+If installed, this malicious software records victims' screens when they visit websites containing adult content (such as pornography).
+The same applies to some web pages with keywords relating to sex.
 Research shows that Varenyky mostly targets people who live in France.

-It is known that to record screen Varenyky uses a downloaded FFmpeg executable.
-As we mentioned in our introduction, it starts recording process when a victim opens browser windows with titles that contain words such as "porn", "xxx", "sexe", "sexy", hardcore" and so on.
+To record the screen, Varenyky uses a downloaded FFmpeg executable.
+It starts the recording process when the victim opens browser windows with titles that contain words such as "porn", "xxx", "sexe", "sexy", hardcore", and so on.
 This malware sends recorded videos to a Command and Control (C&C) server through a downloaded Tor client.
-It is very likely that cyber criminals who spread Varenyky might use recorded videos to blackmail people, in other words, to extract money from people using a form or blackmail called "sextortion".
-However, there is no information about any people who were already blackmailed and if there are any recorded videos, however, it might be only a matter of time.
-Another problem with Varenyky is that it used victim's computer to send spam (emails) to other people.
-Research shows that Varenyky sends emails to people who are customers of French ISP Orange.
-Received emails usually contain links that open various scam pages.
-For example, to pages that are designed to trick people into filling various surveys or to pages that encourage visitors to claim a prize (like iPhone X).
-However, it could be used to send sextortion campaigns too.
-Furthermore, cyber criminals can use Varenyky to download various programs on a victim's computer, for example, WebBrowserPassView or Mail PassView tools that could be used to steal passwords of browser and email accounts.
-Having such accounts stolen might lead to serious privacy problems, cyber criminals might get access to personal, sensitive emails that contain valuable, important information.
-If there is a reason to suspect that a computer is infected with Varenyky, then this spambot trojan should be removed from the system immediately.
+It is likely that the cyber criminals who proliferate Varenyky use recorded videos to blackmail people.
+I.e. to extort money from them using a form of blackmail known as "sextortion".
+Despite this, there is currently no information about people who have been blackmailed or if any videos were recorded, however, this might only be a matter of time.
+Note that Varenyky uses the victim's computer to send spam emails to other parties.
+Varenyky sends them to people who are customers of French ISP Orange.
+Received emails usually contain links that open various scam web pages.
+For example, sites that trick people into completing surveys or that encourage visitors to claim a prize (such as an iPhone X).
+In fact, this method could also be used to send sextortion campaigns.
+Furthermore, cyber criminals can use Varenyky to download various programs onto the victim's computer.
+For example, WebBrowserPassView or Mail PassView tools used to steal passwords of browsers and email accounts.
+Having these accounts stolen can lead to serious privacy problems - cyber criminals might gain access to personal, sensitive emails that contain valuable and important information.
+If you suspect that your computer is infected with Varenyky, this spambot trojan should be removed from the system immediately.

 |Threat Type||Trojan, Spambot, Screen recorder|